sabamdarif/termux-desktop/readmes/see-more.md

   ##### For more cat $HOME/.aliases

 #### :jigsaw:3.Special Programs (scripts):-
-- **termux-fastest-repo** same like termux-chnage-repo but to test and then chose the fastest repo (only for apt)
+- **termux-fastest-repo**: same like termux-chnage-repo but to test and then chose the fastest repo (only for apt)
+- **color-switch**: A TUI tool to switch between color schemes with live preview.

 ---